aptoma/videoplaza-html5/README.md

 these callbacks while be triggered whenever the plugin takes over control of the player.
 Have a look at the demo implementation to see how this can work.

+These takeover callbacks will receive the watched player as the only argument.

 You need to make sure that any events you register don't interfere with the this plugin.
 If you encounter issues or have a suggestion for improving this flow, please let us know.
 Currently, we listen to the following events, which